xhosh256/xhosh256/README.md

 # What's up?
 How you doing?
-My name is Lenya but you can call me just xhosh!
+I'm Lenya, but you can call me Xhosh!

 - **💩[Telegram](https://t.me/XthaThug)**